 Further, according to the European Commission, the qualification of undertakings for the collective investment in transferable securities (UCITS) or alternative investment fund (AIF) structures needs to be assessed based on the individual circumstances, "such as the nature, structure, administration function, location/custody of assets, discretionary/non-discretionary mandate of the fund in question and the beneficial owners of the assets."
-The European Commission states that although UCITS should normally not be deemed to be covered by the term trust or similar legal arrangements since UCITS are regulated financial products, "as UCITS may be constituted in accordance with contract law (as common funds, including unit trusts), or statute (as investment companies), trust law (as unit trusts), or statute (as investment companies),"
+The

-necessary, "especially where UCITS have been constituted in accordance with trust law."
+European Commission states that although UCITS should normally not be deemed to be covered by the term trust or similar legal arrangements since UCITS are regulated financial products, "as UCITS may be constituted in accordance with contract law (as common funds, including unit trusts managed by management companies), trust law (as unit trusts), or statute (as investment companies)", assessing the structure or function of UCITS may be necessary, "especially where UCITS have been constituted in accordance with trust law."